Not deep time.

 Systems.
 Simultaneous.
 Interdependent.
 Now.

 These systems do not operate in sequence.
 They operate together, right now, in every living cell, coordinated across billions of molecular interactions per second.
 The challenge is not explaining any one of them.
-The challenge is explaining how all twelve arrived together - because none of them functions without the others.
+The challenge is explaining how all twelve arrived together — because none functions without the others.
 This is not a complexity argument.
 It is a coherence argument.
 And coherence requires a coherent source.

 "The information content of a simple cell is at minimum 10¹² bits — the equivalent of a hundred million pages of Encyclopedia Britannica."